-Note: As to deceased subjects, the number in "family" column means the number of bereaved family.
-Source: Takaki Kazumi: Mazes narrated by NPP day workers: Wage & Social Security NO.993, Rodo Junposha, 1998.
+Note: As to deceased subjects, the number in () in the family column indicates the number of bereaved family members.
+Source: Takaki Kazumi, Meiro wo kataru (The environment and labor actual conditions inside NPPs which NPP day employees told); Wage & Social Security NO.993, Rodo Junposha, 1998.